Dog adoption saves lives. Adopt a dog and you'll have a friend for life! Contact us, or contact another local humane society, animal shelter or SPCA.

 The findings from the home visit and in-person interview are then submitted back to the board.
 A decision will be made at this point as to whether or not the dog that has been applied for is a good match for the applicant's lifestyle and environment.
 If it is determined that a specific dog is not a good match for an applicant, another dog may be recommended to you.

 Once all of these steps have been completed, you may come to the foster home and pick up your new family member and pay his/her adoption fee.
-This includes altering, shots, fecal and heartworm test, de-worming, as well as any other necessary procedures.
-The dog will be current on a monthly heartworm medication and we microchip.
+This includes altering, microchip, shots, fecal and heartworm test, de-worming, as well as any other necessary procedures.
+The dog will be current on a monthly heartworm medication.

 The adoption process usually takes about two weeks to complete.
 Due to the massive amount of e-mail we receive, you will only be contacted by us if you are approved.
 Please try and avoid emails regarding your application status for at least two weeks as it only slows down the process.
 The adoption process may seem lengthy or even extreme, but we assure you that each step is as necessary as the next in finding these precious dogs the best possible homes, and finding each applicant the best suited Boston Terrier.